victoresc88/BackendChallengeAPI/README.md

 ## BackendChallengeAPI
-In order to test the API, you need to request following URI's:
+In order to test the API, you need to start the project and REQUEST following URI's (Postman client recommended):

 ## List of Products
   * GET => api/products